xlr8mike/RingCentral-OTP-SMS-App/README.md

 ### Installation
 1. **Download the Executable:**
-   - Navigate to the root directory and locate `OTP Texting App.exe`.
+   - Navigate to the root directory and locate `OTP Texting App_Production.zip`.
+   - Download the file and extract it.
    - Copy the executable to your desired location.

 2. **Install .NET 8 Runtime:**